 Matthew 22:45 “If David then calls him Yahweh, how is he his son?”

-(b) The question asked is “How then does David in the Spirit call him Yahweh?”
+(b) The question asked is “How then does David in the Spirit call his Messiah Yahweh?”

 (c) the word “Lord” from Matthew 22:43 references the LORD in Matthew 22:44, and this false title would be replaced with the name of Yahweh.